Faculty & Staff

 Erin Choate joined the program as the Admission and Marketing Coordinator in June 2022.
 In her role, she will support the Doctor of Medical Science Bridge Program’s student admission, recruitment, and marketing efforts.
 Before beginning her position at Butler University, Erin served as the Communications Specialist at the IUPUI School of Health & Human Sciences.
 She managed the school’s social media channels and several communications projects.
 She graduated from IUPUI in 2015 and studied Journalism and Public Relations.
 Erin lives in Fishers with her husband, Zach, and their dog, Sandy.
 She enjoys spending time with her family and friends, hiking, yoga, and binge-watching shows on Netflix with her husband.

-Adrian S. Banning, PA-C, DHSc, is a full-time Associate Professor in the Butler University Doctor of Medical Science (DMS) Bridge Program, joining the faculty in 2024 after being an adjunct faculty member since 2022.
+Adrian S. Banning, PA-C, DHSc, is a full-time Associate Professor in the Butler University Doctor of Medical Science (DMS) Bridge Program, joining the faculty in 2024 after previously serving as an adjunct faculty member.

-Adrian practiced clinically in primary care before transitioning to education and research.
-She has authored several publications in The Journal of the American Academy of PAs (JAAPA) and The Journal of Physician Assistant Education (JPAE).
-She is a peer-reviewer for both journals.
-She has also presented at PA conferences nationally and is an active medical education podcaster.
-She was also selected to be one of two 2020-2021 PAEA Research Fellows, completing a project focused on correlations between PA programs’ well-being curricula and student well-being.
+Adrian practiced clinically in primary care with a specific focus on caring for military veterans before transitioning to education and research.
+She has also practiced in behavioral medicine.
+She has authored several publications in The Journal of the American Academy of PAs (JAAPA) and The Journal of Physician Assistant Education (JPAE), and serves as a peer reviewer for both journals.
+She has presented at PA conferences nationally and internationally and is an active medical education podcaster.
+She was selected as one of two 2020–2021 PAEA Research Fellows, completing a project focused on correlations between PA programs’ well-being curricula and student well-being.

 Bre Garbas, DHSc, PA-C is an associate professor in the Doctor of Medical Science Bridge Program.
 She became a full time member of the program in June 2025 after serving as an adjunct faculty in the capstone course for two years.
 In her current role, she chairs the curriculum committee and has teaching responsibilities in DMS Bridge courses as well as mentorship of capstone students.
 She maintains a role in program committees for assessment and admissions.